Mellanox/ip2gid/README.md

 *build* will contain the executable *ibarr*.

+# Running
+Just run, as root:

+`ibarr`

+Output is logged to the standard output by default.

+If you want to enable logging, use the option *-l* .
+Note that log level 0 logs everything and higher levels log just some of the messages:

+`ibarr -l 0`

+Alternatively, you can start the systemd unit.
+It will not be started
+automatically:

+`systemctl start ip2gid`

+Output will be logged to the journal:

+`journalctl -u ip2gid`

 ### Debian Derived
 ```sh
 $ apt-get install build-essential cmake libnl-3-dev libnl-route-3-dev libibverbs-dev libibumad-dev pkgconf